Skip to main content

 ....

-For details on the various backend URL formats and options, please see the sections on using the Pulumi Cloud and self-managed backends.
+For details on the various backend URL formats and options, see the Pulumi Cloud backend section below and Using a DIY backend.

 If you forget to log in, you will be automatically prompted to do so before you do anything that requires stacks or state.